prasad-kumkar/Image-Recognition-and-Classification-Device-for-Blind-People/README.md

 1. **Step 08:** For the last step, we clear and shutdown the Movidius NCS device for using it again.

+#### These above steps are for image recognition and classification.
+After this we have to convert the identified image's text into speech.

 ---

 ### The below image shows the simple hardware connection of Intel Movidius NCS-2 and pi-camera with Raspberry Pi-3.